 At the hospital ship, we mainly operate two types of patients: burn contractures and cleft lip/palate.
 Burns form a very large problem in Bangladesh.
 The number of burns of the whole country not known exactly, but in the academic hospital in Dhaka approximately 20.000 burn patients are seen each year.
 Due to low manpower, poverty, inaccessibility and many other factors, a lot of patients are not treated in the acute phase, which can result in severe contractures.

-A few examples of burn contractures are shown below with permission of the patients.
+A few examples of burn contractures are shown below with permission from the patients.